[LUM#9] Humans: A Carcinogenic Species

-Human activities could lead to an increase in cancer rates in wildlife.
-This is a highly underestimated phenomenon that researchers want to study more closely in order to better understand this disease and perhaps develop new treatments.
+Human activities could lead to an increase in cancer rates among wildlife.
+This is a phenomenon that is greatly underestimated, and researchers hope to study it more closely to better understand the disease and perhaps develop new treatments.

 By 2050, 99% of seabird species will have ingested microplastics. © IRD – Jean-Michel Boré

-Whether marine or terrestrial, urban or rural, feathered or furry, no species seems immune to cancer.
-The disease is also on the rise among animals, as suggested by a study conducted by researchers at the Center for Ecological and Evolutionary Research on Cancer (CREEC).
-They believe that human activities could lead to an increase in cancer rates among wildlife.
+Whether they live in the sea or on land, in cities or in fields, and whether they have feathers or fur, no species seems immune to cancer.
+The disease is also on the rise among animals, as suggested by a study conducted by researchers at the Center for Ecological and Evolutionary Cancer Research (CREEC).
+The researchers believe that human activities could lead to an increase in cancer rates among wildlife.

-"It is now proven that global changes increase the incidence of cancer in humans, so we assumed that these same changes would also increase cancer rates in animals, which share the same environment as us," explains Mathieu Giraudeau, a researcher at the Mivegec laboratory and member of CREEC.
+“It is now well established that global changes increase the incidence of cancer in humans, so we hypothesized that these same changes would also increase cancer rates in animals, which share the same environment as we do, explains Mathieu Giraudeau, a researcher at the Mivegec laboratory and a member of CREEC.
 Global changes?
 Chemical pollution, of course.
-But that's not all...
+But that’s not all…

 Chemical pollution

-The beluga whales of Canada's St. Lawrence Estuary are a good example: in water heavily polluted by effluents from the aluminum industry, 27% of these marine mammals examined were found to have cancer.
-Similarly, California sea lions are showing increased cancer rates caused by water pollution from organochlorine compounds.
+And the belugas of the St. Lawrence Estuary in Canada are a good example: in waters heavily polluted by effluents from the aluminum industry, 27% of the marine mammals examined were found to have cancer.
+Similarly, California sea lions show increased cancer rates caused by water pollution from organochlorine compounds.

 This pollution does not spare feathered species: “It is predicted that by 2050, 99% of seabird species will have ingested microplastics.”
 This contamination is problematic because these microplastics release a multitude of chemical compounds into the body, some of which, such as bisphenol A, have a proven carcinogenic effect.